Configuring Snowflake PrivateLink Enterprise +

 and the mode toIngress

-. - Type the VPCE ID provided by dbt Cloud Support into the identifier box and press Enter.
+. - Type the VPCE ID provided by dbt Support into the identifier box and press Enter.

 - Click Create Network Rule.